Roman naming conventions: Edict of Caracalla

-With the Constitutio Antoniniana in 212, the emperor Caracalla granted Roman citizenship to all free inhabitants of the empire.
-It had long been the expectation that when a non-Roman acquired citizenship he, as part of his enfranchisement, took on a Roman name.
-With the mass enfranchisement of 212, the new citizens adopted the nomen "Aurelius" in recognition of Caracalla's beneficence (the emperor's full name was Marcus Aurelius Severus Antoninus Augustus, with Aurelius as the nomen).
-"Aurelius" quickly became the most common nomen in the east and the second most common (after "Julius") in the west.
-The change in the origins of the new governing elite that assumed control of the empire from the end of the third century can be seen in their names: seven of the eleven emperors between Gallienus and Diocletian (Claudius Gothicus, Quintillus, Probus, Carus, Carinus, Numerian and Maximian) bore the name "Marcus Aurelius".
+With the Constitutio Antoniniana in AD 212, the emperor Caracalla granted Roman citizenship to all free inhabitants of the empire.
+It had long been the expectation that when a non-Roman acquired citizenship as part of his enfranchisement, he took on a part of the Roman name of the granting magistrate.
+With the mass enfranchisement of AD 212, the new citizens adopted the nomen "Aurelius" in recognition of Caracalla's beneficence (the emperor's full name was Marcus Aurelius Severus Antoninus Augustus, with Aurelius being the nomen).
+Aurelius quickly became the most common nomen in the east and the second most common (after Julius) in the west.
+The change in the origins of the new governing elite that assumed control of the empire from the end of the 3rd century can be seen in their names: Of the 11 emperors between Gallienus and Diocletian, 7 of them used the name "Marcus Aurelius" (Claudius Gothicus, Quintillus, Probus, Carus, Carinus, Numerian, and Maximian).

-Although praenomina were not adopted by the new citizens, reflecting the pre-existing decline amongst "old" Romans, in the west the new names were formulated on the same basis as the existing Roman practices.
+Although praenomina were not adopted by the new citizens, reflecting the pre-existing decline among "old" Romans, in the west the new names were formulated on the same basis as the existing Roman practices.
 In the east, however, the new citizens formulated their names by placing "Aurelius" before versions of their non-Roman given name and a patronymic.
-Ultimately, the ubiquity of "Aurelius" meant that it could not function as a true distinguishing nomen, and became primarily just a badge of citizenship added to any name.
+Ultimately, the ubiquity of Aurelius meant that it could became no longer a distinct nomen, and became primarily just a badge of citizenship added to any name.

 Traditional nomen replaced

-Although a nomen would long be required for official purposes, and, in isolated corners of the empire and in parts of Italy, its usage would persist into the seventh century, the nomen was generally omitted from the name (even of emperors) by the third century.
+Although a nomen would long be required for official purposes, and, in isolated corners of the empire and in parts of Italy, its use persisted into the 7th century, the nomen was generally omitted from the name (even of emperors) by the 3rd century.

 Two factors encouraged its frequent non-use.
 Firstly, the cognomen increasingly became the distinguishing name and general name of address.
 As a result, "New Romans" and, under their influence, "old Romans" too, either dropped the nomen from their name or, in some cases, treated the nomen as a praenomen.

 Secondly, with the nomen becoming an increasingly fossilized formality, non-Italian families, even those who had acquired citizenship and a nomen prior to 212, began to ignore their nomen.
 When a nomen was required for official purposes they would simply put the default nomen of "Aurelius" in front of their name, rather than use their actual nomen.